Imec Presents Sub-1nm Process and Transistor Roadmap Until 2036: From Nanometers to the Angstrom Era

 Imec points out that while the need for more compute power used to double every two years, basically in line with the performance increases provided by adherence to Moore's Law, the raw compute power needed for machine learning/AI doubles approximately every six months.
 That presents a vexing problem, as even a continued doubling of transistor counts won't be able to keep pace.
 Imec thinks a three-pronged solution of dimensional scaling (including better density and packaging tech), new materials and device architectures, and system technology co-optimization (SCTO) can keep the industry on track.

 The first step is to enable the next-gen tools.
-Today's 4th-Gen EUV lithography machines pattern at a 0.33 aperture, so chipmakers will have to use multi-patterning techniques (more than one exposure per layer) to create the smallest of features at 2nm and beyond.
+Today's 4th-Gen EUV lithography machines have a 0.33 aperture, so chipmakers will have to use multi-patterning techniques (more than one exposure per layer) to create the smallest of features at 2nm and beyond.
 Because the wafer will have to be 'printed' twice for a single layer, there's a higher chance of defects.
-That will result in reduced yields, not to mention longer cycle (production) times, contributing to increased costs.
+That will result in reduced yields and longer cycle (production) times, contributing to increased costs.

 The next-gen High-NA models (5th-Gen) will have a 0.55 aperture.
-This higher level of precision will allow the creation of even smaller structures in a single exposure, thus reducing design complexity and improving yields, cycle times, and cost.
+This higher level of precision will allow the creation of even smaller structures in a single exposure, thus reducing design complexity and improving yields, cycle times (200+ wafers per hour), and cost.
 Imec and ASML expect these tools to be available for mass production in the 2026 timeframe.
-The first $400 million High NA tool will be completed at ASML in the first half of 2023, and imec will operate at the test lab at the ASML facility to speed access to the machine for chipmakers, a first (ASML usually ships the tool to imec's fab).
+The first $400 million High NA tool will be completed at ASML in the first half of 2023.
+Imec will operate at the test lab at the ASML facility to speed access to the machine for chipmakers, a first (ASML usually ships the tool to imec's fab).

 Intel will be the first company to receive a High NA EUV tool, the Twinscan EXE:5200, officially slated for delivery in 2025.